 Commented [AK19]: ESD/other dept must determine.
 Montgomery, MD says (paraphrasing): To receive reimbursement, an owner of one or multiple pieces of off road gas powered lawn and garden equipment must apply to [city entity] in a form prescribed by [city entity] and deliver the gas powered equipment to the city.

-SECTION 2.
-If any section, sentence or provision of this ordinance, or application thereof to any person or circumstances shall be declared invalid, such invalidity shall not affect any of the other sections, sentences, provisions or application of this ordinance which can be given effect without the invalid provision or application, and to this end the provisions of this ordinance are declared to be severable.
+other sections, sentences, provisions or applicat ion of this ordinance, or application thereof to nvalid, such invalidity shall not affect any of the ion of this ordinance which can be given effect d to this end the provisions of this ordinance are

 SECTION 3.
-This ordinance shall be in full force and effect on [DATE].
+This ordinance shall be in full force ce and effect on [DATE].

-PASSED by the Common Council of the City of Bloomington, Monroe County, Indiana, upon this day of , 2024.
+PASSED by the Common Council of the City of this day of, 2

 [PRES], President Bloomington Common Council

 ATTEST:

 NICOLE BOLDEN, Clerk City of Bloomington

-PRESENTED by me to the Mayor of the City of Bloomington, Monroe County, Indiana, upon this day of , 2024.
+PRESENTED by me to the Mayor of the City o this day of, 20

-NICOLE BOLDEN, Clerk, City of Bloomington
+NICOLE BOLDEN, Clerk,

+City of Bloomington

-SIGNED and APPROVED by me upon this day of , 2024.
+SIGNED and APPROVED by me upon this day of, 2024.

 [MAYOR], Mayor City of Bloomington